 The desire to avoid illness is a good enough motivator to develop healthy habits.
 We eat well, exercise, wash our hands and take vitamins.
 Avoiding skin cancer is no exception — we wear sunscreen, seek the shade and cover up with clothing to reduce our risk.
 Unfortunately, even those with the most diligent sun protection regimen aren’t immune.

-Since preventive behaviors can’t stop every illness, learning to nip diseases in the bud can prevent the most severe symptoms and consequences.
-Skin cancer is a great example of how detecting and treating a disease early can have an impact on a person’s prognosis.
-With melanoma, the most dangerous form of skin cancer, the five-year survival rate is 98 percent if the cancer is found early.
-The survival rate drops to 62 percent if the disease reaches the lymph nodes, and 18 percent when the disease metastasizes to distant organs.
+Since preventive behaviors can’t stop every illness, learning to nip diseases in the bud can prevent the most severe outcomes.
+Skin cancer is a great example of how detecting and treating a disease early can have an impact on prognosis.
+With melanoma, the most dangerous form of skin cancer, the five-year survival rate is 99 percent if the cancer is found early.
+The survival rate drops to 68 percent if the disease reaches the lymph nodes, and 30 percent when the disease metastasizes to distant organs.
 While the more common basal cell carcinomas and squamous cell carcinomas have high cure rates, they can become disfiguring and even life threatening if not caught early.

 Jeffrey Brackeen, MD, a board-certified dermatologist practicing in Lubbock, Texas, says that the most important motivator for early detection is a higher survival rate, but that there are several other benefits to taking action against skin cancers right away.

 “Early detection allows us to treat some skin cancers with topical medicines or modalities that are not effective for cancers that are found later,” Dr. Brackeen says.
 “Even when treated with surgery, early skin cancers leave smaller scars and tend to have much fewer complications (like bleeding and infections).”

 Check Your Skin Monthly